rgujju/zephyr/boards/shields/ls0xx_generic/doc/index.rst

 This is a generic shield for Sharp memory pixel LCD.
 It supports displays of LS0XX type.
 These displays have an SPI interface and few other pins.
 Note that the SCS is active high for this display.

-The DISP pin controls whether to display memory contents or show all white pixels, this can be connected directly to VDD, to always display memory contents.
-There is an EXTCOMIN pin which can be configured to control the VCOM.
+The DISP pin controls whether to display memory contents or show all white pixels, this can be connected directly to VDD, to always display memory contents or connected to a gpio.
+If devicetree contains ``disp-en-gpios`` then it will be set to high during driver initialization.
+Display blanking apis can be used to control it.

-Sharp memory displays require toggling the VCOM signal periodically to prevent a DC bias ocurring in the panel.
+Sharp memory displays require toggling the VCOM signal periodically to prevent a DC bias ocurring in the panel as mentioned in the `appnote`_ and `datasheet`_.
 The DC bias can damage the LCD and reduce the life.
 This signal must be supplied from either serial input (sw) or an external signal on the EXTCOMIN pin.
-The driver can do this internally `CONFIG_LS0XX_VCOM_DRIVER` =y (default) else user can handle it in application code `CONFIG_LS0XX_VCOM_DRIVER` =n.

-CONFIG_LS0XX_VCOM_DRIVER=y
-  Driver will handle VCOM toggling.
-User can control method of toggling using `CONFIG_LS0XX_VCOM_EXTERNAL`.

-CONFIG_LS0XX_VCOM_EXTERNAL=n
-  This is the default option.
-  VCOM is toggled through serial input by software.
-  EXTMODE pin is connected to VSS
-  Important: User has to make sure `display_write` is called periodically for toggling VCOM.
-If there is no data to update then buf can be set to NULL then only VCOM will be toggled.

-CONFIG_LS0XX_VCOM_EXTERNAL=y
-  VCOM is toggled using external signal EXTCOMIN.
-  EXTMODE pin is connected to VDD
+Currently the driver only supports VCOM toggling using the EXTCOMIN pin (EXTMODE pin is connected to VDD).
-  Important: Driver will start a thread which will toggle the EXTCOMIN pin every 500ms.
-There is no dependency on user.
+When ``extcomin-gpios`` is defined, driver starts a thread which will toggle EXTCOMIN at ``extcomin-frequency`` frequency.
+Higher frequency gives better contrast while lower frequency saves power.

+To use a different method of toggling for example pwm, user may not define ``extcomin-gpios`` and implement their preferred method in application code.

 Pins Assignment of the Generic Sharp memory Display Shield
 ==========================================================